dattgoswami/storefront-backend/README.md

    BCRYPT_PASSWORD=some-scecret-password
    SALT_ROUNDS=10
    TOKEN_SECRET=some_secret_token
-3. Open a terminal window and run command (we are starting our containers for postgres and our server in the same network)
+3. Open a terminal window and run command (here, we are starting our container for postgres)
    ```
    docker-compose up
    ```
-   It will run command npm run watch (i.e. start the server)
-4. Open second terminal window and run the commands (here, we are setting up the database and the user privileges)
+4. Open second terminal window and run these commands (here, we are setting up the database and the user privileges)
    ```
    docker-compose exec postgres bash
    psql -U postgres